laurent22/joplin/readme/gsoc2022/ideas.md

 ## 7. Improve PDF export

 Joplin uses Chrome's built-in print to PDF function which is very limited.
 This can be improved by using a 3rd party library to convert notes to PDF.
+Applies to desktop and CLI versions.

 Potential benefits:
 * Export multiple notes as a single PDF
 * Embedding attachments (see https://github.com/laurent22/joplin/issues/5943)
 * Delay export until the note is fully rendered (https://discourse.joplinapp.org/t/ability-to-delay-pdf-export-to-allow-plugins-to-render/22159)

-Difficulty level: High
+Difficulty level: Medium

 Skills Required: Typescript, Javascript.